 Hornit offers a handful of bike accessories including helmets, their bike storage solution called the CLUG, and of course horns and lights.
 They sent me their patented Hornit dB140 horn so I could do a review.
 My full Hornit bike horn review video is embedded at the bottom of this post.
-This is their louder offering compared to the Hornit Lite which boasts a 250 lumen light along with a 120-decibel horn.
+Note that the db140 is now on version 3 and has a new mounting system.

 Both horns come with a button trigger that connects via a cable to the horn.
 Excess cable can be wrapped around the handlebars for safety as well as a cleaner look.
-Besides the loudness of each horn, another important distinction between the two horns is that the Hornit dB140 is powered by 2 x AAA batteries and the Hornit Lite is powered by a 1,200 mAh rechargeable battery.
-The DB140 is estimated to last 6-12 months and the Hornit Lite is going to vary significantly depending on usage of the light.
-The lights runtime can be anywhere from 2 hours 40 minutes o 9 hours 30 minutes.
+The Hornit dB140 is powered by 2 x AAA batteries and is estimated to last 6-12 months but we’ve never had to replace our batteries.

-At the time of publishing, the Hornit dB140 is $29 and the Hornit Lite comes in about $10 more at $39.95.
+At the time of publishing, the Hornit dB140 is $29.
 I’ve been very pleased with the Hornit dB140 and am currently using it on our Ariel Rider X-Class.
 It has earned its place on my recommended ebike accessories list for being a quality bike horn that is priced right.
 If you plan to purchase the Hornit dB140 and don’t already have rechargeable batteries, I highly recommend the Panasonic Eneloops.

 Juiced Bikes Horn Review